 When the retailer is in Kansas and the buyer is in another state, Kansas sales tax is not due; however, use tax may be owed by the customer to their state - see Out-of-State Sales herein.
-Any use tax due to the other state is usually the responsibility of the consumer in that state, unless the retailer has established a physical presence "nexus," or voluntarily collects tax for the other state.
-(Kansas retailers with nexus in another state may be obligated to collect that state's use tax.)
+Kansas retailers with nexus in another state may be obligated to collect that state's use tax.